TITLE 24

 (4) Does not have any impairment related to drugs or alcohol that would limit the applicant’s ability to act as an elevator mechanic in a manner consistent with the safety of the public.

-(5) Does not have a criminal conviction record for an offense substantially related to providing elevator mechanical services.
+(5) Does not have a criminal conviction record for an offense substantially related to providing elevator services.
 Applicants who have criminal conviction records must request appropriate authorization to provide information about the conviction directly to the Board.
-If, after considering the factors set forth under § 8735 (x)(3) of Title 29, through a hearing or review of documentation, the Board determines that granting a waiver would not create an unreasonable risk to public safety, the Board shall waive the requirements of this paragraph.
+If, after considering the factors set forth under § 8735 (x)(3) of Title 29, through a hearing or review of documentation, the Board determines that granting a waiver would not create an unreasonable risk to public safety, the Board shall waive the requirements of this paragraph (a)(5).

 (6) Has no disciplinary proceedings or unresolved complaints pending against in any jurisdiction where the applicant has previously been or currently is licensed or registered.